Funded by Auckland Zoo Conservation Fund (2019-present)

-The Matukituki Valleys have been surveyed by the KCT since January 2016.
-To date, no nests or breeding activity has been recorded and only one fledgling sighted up until February 2019 when 6 fledglings were caught and banded.
-The reason for lack of documented breeding activity may be a result of high predator numbers re-invading the area.
+The Matukituki Valley in Mt Aspiring NP is considered an important site for kea research with significant time and resources having been invested in the area since 2016.
+Both the West and East Matukituki Valleys have been surveyed by the KCT since January 2016 and up until February 2019, no nests or breeding activity had been recorded and only one fledgling sighted (when 6 fledglings were caught and banded).
+The reason for the lack of documented breeding activity appears to be a result of high predator numbers re-invading the area as well as adult mortality during pest control operations.

 ii) monitor kea breeding success in the study area and